AntonJijo/NVIDIA-NIM-BOT/README.md

 An intelligent, multi-model chatbot backend powered by **NVIDIA NIM** and **OpenRouter**.
 This app brings cutting-edge AI models into a simple API you can integrate with any frontend.

+## Still Fixes are deployed one by one

 ---

 ## ✨ Highlights